Normal forms of elliptic automorphic Lie algebras and Landau-Lifshitz type of equations: Introduction

-in $\mathbb{K}^n$.
-It is shown in \cite{golubchik2000multicomponent} that \eqref{PDE} has an infinite number of symmetries and conservations laws.
-Soliton-like solutions to \eqref{PDE} have been found in \cite{balakhnev2005vector}, as well as the B\"acklund transformations.
-We show that in the elliptic case ($n=3$), the Lax matrices have a natural interpretation in terms of elliptic automorphic Lie algebras -- which should not come as a surprise given the following.
-It is known that on curves of genus greater than 0, there is a difficulty in constructing Lax pairs, as a consequence of the Riemann-Roch theorem, cf. \cite{zakharov1983method}.
-In \cite{krichever2002vector}, Krichever describes two ways around this, the first one based on an Ansatz of the form of the Lax pair.
-More precisely, by imposing a reduction on this Lax pair by means of the action of a (finite) group, see also \cite[Remark 3.3, 3.4]{babelon2003introduction} in this context.
-This is where (elliptic) automorphic Lie algebras naturally appear.
-Furthermore, using results from \cite{knibbeler2024classification}, we show in Section \ref{sec:LL} that the Lie algebra $\g(3)$ associated to \eqref{PDE}, the only algebra of the $\g(n)$ defined on an elliptic curve, which is defined as the complex Lie algebra generated by $p_1,p_2,p_3$ and relations
+The PDE \eqref{eq:PDE} has an infinite number of symmetries and conservation laws \cite{golubchik2000multicomponent}.
+An auto-B\"acklund transformation and soliton-like solutions were obtained in \cite{balakhnev2005vector}.
+This PDE and its symmetries have been obtained in \cite{skrypnyk2004deformations} by means of the AKS (Adler--Kostant--Symes) scheme.

+In this paper, we show that for $\mathbb{K}=\CC$ and in the elliptic case ($n=3$), the ZCR for \eqref{eq:PDE} admits a natural interpretation in terms of elliptic automorphic Lie algebras.
+This can be understood as follows.
+On curves of positive genus, there is a difficulty in constructing ZCRs as a consequence of the Riemann-Roch theorem, cf. \cite{zakharov1983method}.
+One way around this difficulty is based on an Ansatz of the form of the Lax pair related to Mikhailov's reduction group.
+More precisely, one imposes a reduction on the Lax pair or ZCR by means of the action of a (finite) group, see also \cite[Remark 3.3, 3.4]{babelon2003introduction} in this context.
+This is where (elliptic) automorphic Lie algebras naturally appear -- for example in the Lax pair of the Landau--Lifshitz equation and in various systems described in \cite{reiman1989lie}.

-($i,j,k$ is a cyclic permutation of $1,2,3$) is isomorphic over $\mathbb{K}$ to $\mf{sl}(2,\mathbb{K})\otimes_{\mathbb{K}}R$, with $R=\mathbb{K}[x,y]/(y^2-(x-r_1)(x-r_2)(x-r_3))$.
-As a consequence, the prolongation algebras in the sense of Wahlquist-Estabrook \cite{wahlquist1975prolongation} of the Landau-Lifshitz equations (and Krichever-Novikov equations) turn out to have a particularly simple structure as well.
-Understanding the algebras $\g(n)$ for example helps to classify \eqref{PDE} with respect to B\"acklund transformations \cite{igonin2013infinite}.
+In Sections \ref{sec:NormalForms} and \ref{sec:LL}, we also consider a Lie algebra that arises in connection with the prolongation algebras of the Landau--Lifshitz equation and Krichever--Novikov equation.
+We show that this algebra, denoted by $\mf{R}_{r_1,r_2,r_3}$ (see e.g. \cite{IGONIN2020103596}, and denoted by $R$ in \cite{roelofs1993prolongation, igonin2002prolongation}), for pairwise distinct complex constants $r_i$, can be realised as an automorphic Lie algebra.
+Using this realisation, we establish an isomorphism of Lie algebras